8/14/2024

 Cameron Groom

-Well, one of, there's been some great commentary, I think, on these matters and the small caps faced by Matthew McPhthang will call out on this.
-The question is, do capital markets in Canada recognize the value of publicly listed companies in a timely manner?
-And if they do, we'll see our stock move up.
-If they don't, I think at some point, our industry peers will say, this is stupid and will be bought out and there'll be another company that exits the public Canadian market.
-Certainly, we wanna keep growing the business and boasting these kind of numbers and returns for our investors.
-And hopefully, if not now, not before too long, that gets more fully recognized.
-Because I would agree with you, we're trading somewhere one and a half times sales, one and a half times book, maybe seven times EBITDA.
-So, this is not the, does not seem to me to be the appropriate price for a company that is posting the kind of year over year sales growth trajectory that we're very firmly on.
-But that's the, hey, that's my opinion and I'm not a licensed investment advisor, so I can't offer anyone advice, but I do own a few shares of Microbix.
+Well, you know, one of – There's been some great commentary, I think, on these matters in the small cap space by Matthew Mepthane, who I'll call out on this.
+You know, the question is, do capital markets in Canada recognize the value of publicly listed companies in a timely manner?
+And, you know, if they do, we'll see our stock move up.
+If they don't, I think at some point, this is stupid and will be bought out and there will be another company that exits the public Canadian market.
+Certainly, you know, we want to keep growing the business and boasting these kind of numbers and returns for our investors.
+And, you know, hopefully, if not now, not before too long, that gets more fully recognized.
+Because I would agree with you, you know, we're trading somewhere, you know, one-and-a-half times sales, one-and-a-half times book, maybe seven times EBITDA.
+This does not seem to me to be the appropriate price for a company that is posting the kind of year-over-year sales growth trajectory that we're very firmly on.
+But, hey, that's my opinion, and I'm not a licensed investment advisor, so I can't offer anyone advice, but I do own a few shares of Microbix.

 speaker